Mu Yiming

-Mu Yiming (牟壹铭; born 22 April 1999) is a Chinese footballer currently playing as a midfielder for Chengdu Rongcheng.
+Mu Yiming (牟壹铭; born 22 April 1999) is a Chinese footballer who plays as a midfielder.

 Club career

 Born in Dalian, Liaoning, Mu started his career with the Chengdu FA in 2010.
 Trials with French team Metz and Spanish side Real Sociedad followed, before Mu eventually joined Belgian side Tubize in 2018.

 On his return to China, he joined China League One side Chengdu Rongcheng.
 However, after three years with no appearances for the senior side, he was loaned to Shijiazhuang Gongfu in May 2022.

 International career

 Mu has represented China from under-14 to under-19 level.